 I included Xi’an because it is a reliable spot for Chinese food in the 90210 and perhaps more importantly, because it is one of the only restaurants that I can think of, starting with the letter “x.”
 With that being said, the Orange Chicken and Chicken Pot-stickers are not to be overlooked.

 Serving authentic New York-style bagels with a twist, this food truck chain is sure to please even the most selective of bagel connoisseurs.
-Los Angeles.
 Keep it simple or opt for something special like The Lox which features smoked salmon & dill spread, Persian cucumbers and caper pesto.
-Check out their website to see where they will be next.
+Check out their website or Instagram page to see where they will be next.